Free Shipping on orders over $3,000.

 Abstract shaped kitchen island.

-Your kitchen island doesn't have to match one of the four types listed above.
+Who said you had to stick to the traditional rectangle island?
 From lagoon- to hexagon-shaped islands, the design possibilities are endless if you have the room to experiment.

 17. Store Your Beverages With a Built-in Wine Rack or Cooler